 Philosophy (major, minor)

 Theatre (minor only)

-Other Areas of Study—Fulfill your language requirement or complement your degree with elective courses in these areas:
+Fulfill your BA requirements or complement your degree with elective courses in these additional study areas:

 More than 130 experts teach Arts courses.
 Students have extraordinary access to their professors, who are connected across the globe.

 - Make sense of our transforming world.
 History professor Brigitte Le Normand and team of experts combine history with technology to share their research through augmented reality.

 - Work with local businesses.
 Computer Science professor Ramon Lawrence partnered with the City of Kelowna to build a mobile application to improve the efficiency of park sprinkler systems.